manoth-msft/home-assistant-berlin-transport/README.md

 ## 💿 Installation

-This integration consists of two parts:
+This integration consists of two components:
 1. **Integration** – fetches real-time departure data from BVG/VBB
 1. **Dashboard card** – displays the data in a clean, user-friendly format